mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 #### Disease transmission

-Rabies can be transmitted between neighboring fox families (8 neighbors).
+Rabies is transmitted stochastically between neighboring fox families (8 neighbors).

 First, the number of infected neighbors is calculated for each patch and stored in patch variable `infected-neighbours`.
-Then, each susceptible fox family is infected with probability according function `infection-prob` (see below).
+Then, each susceptible fox family is infected with a probability according function `infection-prob` (see below).

 ``` - Disease transmission